stfc/PSyclone/doc/user_guide/transformations.rst

           for the NEMO API (by passing in a symbol table as an additional argument).
 Once the symbol table limitation is removed this transformation will be made generic.

+.. warning:: This transformation assumes that the SIGN Operator acts
+             on PSyIR Real scalar data and does not check that this is not the case.
+Once issues #500 and #658 are on master then this limitation can be fixed.

 ####